dhakshineshXsuresh/sfdx-package-generator/README.md

+# Dhakshinesh Upgrade in Select All functionality for components
+Now select all in component list will be filtered by the search.

 # Salesforce Package.xml Generator Extension for VS Code

 This extension provides a User Interface to choose metadata components for Package.xml file for development against sandboxes or DE orgs (Org Development Model with VS Code).
 This is similar to Eclipse Force.com IDE Add/Remove Metadata Components option.